-Very young infants see quite poorly - they do not focus on objects more than 8-10 inches away.
-It is not unusual to see them cross their eyes prior to 3-4 months as they begin, even at this young age, to develop their visual system.
-By 6 - 9 of age, most infants will have basic visual skills and begin to really challenge and train their vision systems.
+Very young infants see quite poorly - they cannot differentiate between two targets or focus on objects more than 8-10 inches away.
+In fact, the reason most toys for infants are black and white is because for their first few months of life, babies can’t see color the way adults do.
+By around two months of age, they begin to focus on the faces of their parents more easily.
+Babies should begin to track moving objects and reach for things around three months.
+It is also not unusual to see them cross their eyes prior to 3-4 months as they begin to develop control of eye movements and coordination.
+By 6 - 9 months of age, most infants will have developed basic visual skills and begin to really challenge and train their vision systems.

-These are extremely important vision development years for a child.
-By age 2, the eyes will be physically well developed - AND will remain at that same size for the rest of their lives!
+The preschool years are an extremely important time of vision development.
+By age 2, the eyes will have physically developed to the size they will remain for the rest of their lives!
 But simply reaching optimal size does not immediately bestow optimal sight on a child.

-The critical basic vision skills including fixation, eye movement control, focusing, and eye teaming are all being developed at this time - and are extremely important building blocks for the more challenging vision tasks such as reading and writing which are just ahead.
-Eye-body coordination, especially eye-hand coordination is closely related to vision development (VIGS, VIPS, VMPS).
-Annual Eye Exams during this period will detect the early onset of vision problems, as well as amblyopia and strabismus.
+Critical basic vision skills, including fixation, eye movement control, focusing, and eye teaming, are all being developed at this time and are important building blocks for the more challenging visual tasks such as reading and writing, which lie just ahead.
+Eye-body coordination, especially eye-hand coordination, is closely related to vision development (VIGS, VIPS, VMPS).
+Activities such as stacking building blocks, rolling a ball back and forth, puzzles and arts and crafts all help improve these important visual skills.
+Reading to your child helps them develop strong visualization skills as they imagine the story in their mind.
+Comprehensive eye exams during this period will detect the early onset of vision problems not caught during vision screenings.

 A child may have learned to read by first or second grade with little or no difficulty.
-As reading demands increase in third and fourth grades, and the child is required to read smaller print, reading problems can start to appear.
-Words may be misread, frequent loss of place may occur, reading may cause fatigue; any and all of which can lead to a decreased desire to read and even total avoidance of reading.
-When this happens, children are often accused of being lazy or just not trying.
-Usually, this is just not so.
-Most young children try very hard to please their parents and teachers.
+As demands increase in third and fourth grades, and the child is required to read longer books in smaller print, reading problems can start to appear.
+Words may be misread or missed, frequent loss of place may occur, complaints of fatigue or headaches may arise; all of which can lead to a decreased desire to read and even total avoidance of reading or schoolwork.
+When this happens, children are often labeled as lazy or defiant.
+This is, of course, often not the case as most young children try very hard to please their parents and teachers.

-The critical "take-away" here is that if a child has learned to read in K and grade 1, 2, and then reading problems subsequently occur, the first thing that needs to be assessed is the child's visual performance.
-The child needs to be seen by a developmental optometrist so that a comprehensive vision exam can be performed.
+The critical take-away here is that if a child has learned (and even loved) to read in grades K-2, and then reading problems subsequently occur, the child should be seen for comprehensive visual evaluation performed by a developmental optometrist.